mezonai/mezon-js/packages/mezon-js/README.md

 1. Install and run the servers.
 Follow these [instructions](https://mezon.vn/docs/install-docker-quickstart).

 2. Import the client into your project.
-It's [available on NPM](https://www.npmjs.com/package/@mezon/mezon-js) and can be also be added to a project with Bower or other package managers.
+It's [available on NPM](https://www.npmjs.com/package/mezon-js) and can be also be added to a project with Bower or other package managers.

     ```shell
-    npm install @mezon/mezon-js
+    npm install mezon-js
     ```

     You'll now see the code in the "node_modules" folder and package listed in your "package.json".